lesandie/pgpool-clusterconfig/README.md

 ## Rationale

-This is a showcase of how to apply a cluster configuration to a minimun set of 3 nodes in streaming replication mode.
+This is a showcase of how to apply a cluster configuration to a minimun set of 3 nodes in **streaming replication mode**.
 In another [repo](https://github.com/lesandie/pgpool-failover) I wrote a python script to help with the failover.
+In the backup and etl directories are located some scripts and functions as showcase.
 This is based on different information resources and may have outdated and/or incomplete info.
 But it provides a starting point guide to configure a basic cluster in PostgreSQL.
+Pgpool is the logical balancer distributing read operations between the slave nodes and assigning the write operations to the master node.
+This type of Read/Write split favors a more resilient cluster while maintaining consistency.

 ## Node instalation